prancer-io/cloud-validation-framework/docs/docs/snapshots/azure.md

+The Azure snapshot configuration file type is used along with the **Azure** connector.
+It allows you to take snapshots of ReST api calls to the **Azure** api.

 # Snapshot configuration file

 To setup an **Azure** snapshot configuration file, copy the following code to a file named `snapshot.json` in your container's folder.